oljarast/microservices-lab/README.md

 mvn liberty:run-server
 ```

-Go to your room page, http://localhost:9080, click connect and then click roomHello.
+Go to your room page, http://localhost:9080, click `connect` and then click `roomHello`.

 You should see a different response returned.
 It should include the changes you just made.

-Lets move on and deploy the room into a cloud environment so we can have a publicly accessible end point that other services like the map can see online.

 ### Pushing your room to IBM Cloud

+Lets deploy the room into a cloud environment so we can have a publicly accessible endpoint that GameOn can talk to.

 #### Pre-reqs

  - Sign up for IBM Cloud.

     Sign up for a free, trial account here https://cloud.ibm.com/registration
  - Install [cloud foundry command line](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)

     On mac with homebrew:
     ```bash
     brew install cloudfoundry/tap/cf-cli